michaelthorne/michaelthorne.github.io/_posts/2016-07-20-better-design-critique-learning-from-facebook.md

     <cite>— Paola Mariselli</cite>
 </blockquote>

-The highlights from of Tanner’s article when looking for design critique are:
+The highlights from Tanner’s article when looking for design critique are:

 1. Summarize the problem you are solving.
 2. Specify the part of the design you are looking for feedback on.